AIProCo/iNet-API-Demo/README.md

      - Fire Classification
      - Crowd Counting

+# Licensing and Restrictions

-- Commercial use must be approved by AIPro Inc. In this repository, there are several tools to prevent illegal use.
+- Commercial use must be approved by AIPro Inc.
+- The fps is limited to 10 for each channel.
+- The maximum number of inferences for all channels is set to 10000.
+- (Important!!) there are several hidden features to prevent illegal use in this repository.

 ------------------